-Fort Ticonderoga offers a number of special, in-depth programs for students throughout the 2014-15 school year.
-Learn more.
+Fort Ticonderoga offers a number of special, in-depth programs for students at Fort Ticonderoga throughout the school year.

-Fort Ticonderoga welcomes homeschool families throughout the open season May-October, but also presents a day specifically designed for homeschool families on Friday, September 18, 2015.
-For more information
+Fort Ticonderoga welcomes homeschool families throughout the open season May-October, but also presents a day specifically designed for homeschool families on Friday, September 7, 2018.

 National History Day Program

-Fort Ticonderoga coordinates North Country History Day, serving students in Clinton, Essex, Franklin, and Warren counties in New York State.
-The North Country History Day Regional Contest will be held on Saturday, March 7, 2015, in the Deborah Clarke Mars Education Center at Fort Ticonderoga.
-The theme for the 2014-15 school year is "Leadership and Legacy in History."
+Fort Ticonderoga coordinates North Country History Day, serving students in Clinton, Essex, Franklin, Hamilton, St. Lawrence, and Warren counties in New York State.
+The North Country History Day Regional Contest will be held on Saturday, March 3, 2018, in the Mars Education Center at Fort Ticonderoga.
+The theme for the 2017-18 school year is "Conflict and Compromise in History."

 These are updated regularly to reflect our new exhibits and interpretive programs, so check them out before you visit!